Billings, Montana: Public safety

 The Billings Police Department is the main law enforcement agency in Billings.
-It is the largest city police force in Montana, with about 136 sworn officers and 80 civilian employees.
+It is the largest city police force in Montana, with about 162 sworn officers and 80 civilian employees.
 There are nine police beats.

 The Billings Fire Department was founded in 1883 as a volunteer fire company named the Billings Fire Brigade.
 The Yellowstone Hook and Ladder Company was founded in 1886; that company was disbanded in 1888 after the mayor criticized the group for how that handled a fire, leaving the town without a fire department for almost six months.
 The last volunteer fire company, Maverick Hose Company, served as the city's fire department until 1918.
-The modern fire department has seven stations, employs 114 people, and received a class three rating by ISO.
+The modern fire department has eight stations, employs 179 people, and received a class two rating by ISO.

 Notable people

 More widely famous people who have lived in Billings include: